jerometerry/potassium/README.md

 **Event** - a series of discrete event occurrences.

 Here's an example of an Event of int's, that writes the value to the console when the Event is fired.
 ```
-    Event<int> e;
+    Event<int> e; // obtained from a series of operations on an EventSink or a BehaviorSink
     ...
     var l = e.Listen(v => Console.Write("{0} ", v));
 ```